Bethany Hamilton: Media

 In 2011, Hamilton appeared in a video for the Christian organization I Am Second, telling of her struggle after the shark attack and how she trusted in God to get her through it.
 That same year, a feature film Soul Surfer, based on her 2004 book, was released in theaters.
-Hamilton was portrayed by AnnaSophia Robb.
-Hamilton performed all the one-armed surfing stunts in it.
+Hamilton was portrayed by AnnaSophia Robb, and performed all the one-armed surfing stunts in the film.

 Hamilton also appeared on the TLC series 19 Kids and Counting the same year, in the episode titled "Duggars Under the Sea", when the Duggar family visited her in Atlanta, Georgia.

 Hamilton plays herself in the film Dolphin Tale 2, which revolves around the baby dolphin Hope's story.
 She and her husband, Adam Dirks, competed as a team on the 25th season of The Amazing Race, finishing in third place.
 It premiered in 2014 on CBS.

 Bethany Hamilton: Unstoppable is set to tell the story of Hamilton's transition from childhood to motherhood.
 "From chasing her toddler to chasing the biggest waves.
 Bethany is continuously rewriting the rules on being a fearless athlete and brings a new meaning to the phrase, 'Surf Like a Girl'".

 Hamilton was featured in a short film by Rip Curl titled Master and Apprentice alongside young female surfer Erin Brooks.

 In 2024, Hamilton competed in season twelve of The Masked Singer as "Macaron" with Willie Robertson (who competed in season six as "Mallard") serving as her Mask Ambassador.
 Because of her one arm, the left arm of the "Macaron" costume was stationary.
 She was eliminated in the "Group C Premiere", making her the first amputee to compete on the show.

 Personal life

 In early 2012, Hamilton met youth minister Adam Dirks through mutual friends.
 They became engaged in 2013.
 The couple married on August 18, 2013, at an estate on Kauaʻi's north shore, near where Hamilton grew up.
 They have four children (three sons and a daughter).
 Their marriage is featured throughout her documentary, Bethany Hamilton: Unstoppable.
 Along with being a professional surfer, Hamilton now offers mentorship classes on faith, healing, personal health, and relationships.
 Hamilton is a Christian.

-Hamilton was the keynote speaker of the March for Life, an annual anti-abortion rally and march in Washington, D.C., in 2025.
+Hamilton was the keynote speaker of the March for Life, an annual pro-life rally and march in Washington, D.C., in 2025.